 Life insurance is at its most valuable when your family is at its most vulnerable.

-Conversely, if you’re a young, healthy female who’s never smoked a cigarette (or at least not in the past year), the lower the cost of your premiums.
+Conversely, if you’re a young, healthy female who’s never smoked a cigarette (or at least not in the past year), the lower the cost of your term life insurance premiums.
 Why?
 Because statistically each of the preceding traits suggests you’re less likely to die within the term and more likely to outlive your policy.
-Insurers want customers with good health because then they are taking on less risk, so they offer you lower rates as an incentive.
+Canadian life insurance companies want customers with good health because then they are taking on less risk, so they offer you lower rates as an incentive.

 You absolutely could, but the premiums will be expensive and more importantly, you might not need it.

 Meet, Neil Patrick.
 He’s a 45-year old man, with two kids, Harold and Kumar.
 Harold is 10 and Kumar is 8.
 Life expectancy for a Canadian male is around 80 years so chances are he’ll die in the next 40 years.
 So, he should get a 40-year term policy to guarantee a payout, right?
 Well, not so fast.

 Neil Patrick’s kids will be financially independent adults in the next 20 years.
 His partner is only 30 and could still be working at 50.
 With the kids out of the house, living costs will drop and making ends meet will become more manageable.

 If Neil Patrick instead opted for 20 years of coverage through a renewable term policy with the same payout to cover his family’s financial needs, his premium would be considerably lower than a 40-year policy.
 If he dies at 48, his family will receive the same death benefit with either policy but he’ll save thousands of dollars while living and still meet his coverage needs.

 On the flip side, if he is still alive and kicking at 65, he could choose to extend his coverage for another 20 years, albeit at a higher premium, or reduce his coverage altogether to match his new financial situation.